jdereg/json-io/user-guide.md

     Employee emp;
     // Emp fetched from database
-    String json = JsonIo.toJson(emp, writeOptions);     // 'writeOptions' argument discussed in detail below
+    String json = JsonIo.toJson(emp, writeOptions);

 This example will convert the `Employee` instance to a JSON String, including nested sub-objects.
 If `JsonIo` were used on this JSON `String,` it would reconstitute a Java `Employee` instance.

+See [WriteOptions reference](/user-guide-writeOptions.md) for list of all `WriteOptions` and instructions on how to use.

 _Example 2: String to Java object_

-    String json = // String JSON representing Employee instance Employee employee = JsonIo.toObjects(json, readOptions, Employee.class);  // 'readOptions' argument discussed below
+    String json = // String JSON representing Employee instance Employee employee = JsonIo.toObjects(json, readOptions, Employee.class);

 This will convert the JSON String back to a Java Object graph.

+See [ReadOptions reference](/user-guide-readOptions.md) for a list of all `ReadOptions` and instructions on how to use.

 _Example 3: Java Object to `OutputStream`_